aaronvstory/ADB-APK-Installer-Spoofer/README.md

 The latest version introduces a powerful **anti-tracking engine** that automatically randomizes a device's entire fingerprint for each new user profile, making it significantly harder for applications to track a user across different sandboxes.

+---

+## 🚀 What's New in v4.5.2 (Odyssey)

+- **Major codebase cleanup:** All duplicate class/function definitions removed, merge artifacts fixed.
+- **Custom profile naming:** Prompt for a custom name when creating a new user profile, with timestamp fallback.
+- **User Profile Management:** Interactive menu to list and remove user profiles on a device.
+- **Enhanced clipboard support:** Attempts to enable clipboard for new user profiles, with clear warnings about third-party requirements.
+- **Robust dependency installer:** Auto-installs `rich`, `pyaxmlparser`, and `questionary` if missing.
+- **Improved error handling and exit codes.**
+- **More robust configuration and fallback logic.**
+- **Clearer user prompts and warnings for non-standard features.**
+- **New Windows BAT launcher:** `apk_installerv4.5.2.bat` for seamless startup and config integration.

+See [CHANGELOG.md](./CHANGELOG.md) for a full list of changes.

+---

 ## Key Features

 ### 📦 Universal Installer